luciamartinf/Landmarks_generator/README.md

 * `Config.py`.
 Can be modified by the user.
      - *PROCS* : Number of threads/cores we'll be using when training our models. -1 will also all available cores of the machine

      - *MAX_FUNC_CALLS* : Maximum number of trials we'll be performing when tuning our shape predictor hyperparameters.
-Higher numbers will result in better predictions but will also higly increase training time.
+Higher numbers will result in better predictions but will also highly increase training time

 ## References

 Rohlf, F. J. (2006). tpsDig, Digitize Landmarks and Outlines, Version 2.10.
 Stony Brook, NY: Department of Ecology and Evolution, State University of New York.

+## Additional Notes

+The program regenerates edited pictures for training and predicting that are deleted at the end of the execution.